ZestArinze/auto-deal/README.md

 # Auto Deals - Car Rentals API

 An Node js API for car rentals... for demonstration purposes.
-Build with love with Nest js.
+Built with love with Nest js.

 ## Installation